ACCESS-NRI/MED-Portal/docs/submitting.md

 }
 ```

-Note that the paper ends with a References heading, and the references are built automatically from the content in the `.bib` file.
-You should enter in-text citations in the paper body following correct [Markdown citation syntax](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#citation_syntax).
+Note that the model ends with a References heading, and the references are built automatically from the content in the `.bib` file.
+You should enter in-text citations in the model body following correct [Markdown citation syntax](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#citation_syntax).
 Also note that the references include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.

-## Checking that your paper compiles
+## Checking that your model compiles

-JOSS uses Pandoc to compile papers from their Markdown form into a PDF.
-There are a few different ways you can test that your paper is going to compile properly for JOSS:
+JOSS uses Pandoc to compile models from their Markdown form into a PDF.
+There are a few different ways you can test that your model is going to compile properly for JOSS:

-### JOSS paper preview service
+### JOSS model preview service

 Visit [https://whedon.theoj.org](https://whedon.theoj.org) and enter your repository address (and custom branch if you're using one).
 Note that your repository must be world-readable (i.e., it cannot require a login to access).